paulo101977/esp32_nesemu/README.rst

 This includes no Roms.
 You'll have to flash your own Roms and modify the roms.txt according to your needs.
 Don't change format used in roms.txt because you might cause the menu to load incorrectly.
 Review the file for further instructions.

+You have the option to enable SD Card support (see the platformio.ini file) via "CONFIG_SD_CARD".
+If you define this variable then also assign the pins for the SPI bus as well.
+If you do not define this option it will default to SPIFFS on the SRAM, which requires re-flashing the partition.
+SD Card support, on the other hand, just requires putting the "roms.txt" file and roms in the root folder of the SD Card.

-Use the Platform.IO task for uploading the SPIFFS volume in order to upload roms.txt and rom files.
+For SPIFFS (SRAM), Use the Platform.IO task for uploading the /data folder into the SPIFFS volume, which shoudl contain roms.txt and other rom files.

 Adjusting in-game settings
 --------------------------